 Until the end of the 20th Century, financial literacy was optional for knowledge workers.
 Sure there were people who understood how money worked, but they were usually either senior managers or company accountants.

-You need to understand economics – even if it’s only to know when to bail out of a failing company, look after your personal investments or navigate the global financial crisis.
+You need to understand economics – even if it’s only to know when to bail out of a failing company, look after your personal investments or navigate a financial crisis.

-More to the point, knowledge-based skills are now central to the commercial world.
+More to the point, knowledge industry skills are now central to the commercial world.
 So knowledge workers need financial literacy.

 You have to do the hard stuff yourself.
 At the least read local business news stories every day.
 Start out by reading about companies that are either partners or direct competitors to your employer or your own business.